sanger-tol/tolid-api/README.md

 ## Running with Docker

-To run the app on a Docker container, please execute the following from the root directory:
+To run the app on a Docker container, first you will need to set up a file with the necessary environment variables.
+Let's call this .env.dev (there is a template file .env.template you can use as a template!).
+Then, execute the following from the root directory:

 ```bash
 # running the app (devlopment) - N.B. database will need initialising